Skip to content

 Control the scroll behavior

-By default, the grid will try to fit all charts/components on the screen.
-This can lead to distortions of the chart/component looking squeezed in.
-You can control the scroll behavior of the grid by specifying the following:
+By default, the grid fits all charts/components on the screen.
+This can lead to distortions such that the chart/component looks squashed.
+To control the scroll behavior, you can specify the following:

 • row_min_height: Sets a chart/component's minimum height.
 Defaults to 0px.